theratioproject/simple/doc/Variables.md

 Take for example, we have a variable, *a* which hold the value of 9.
 Traditionally, we can do this as `n = n + 1`.That is, n is equal to the current value of n + 1 ( n = 9 + 1).
 But, we can do this in a more simpler form: `n += 1`.
 The **=** represents n.
 The same applies to other arithmetical methods.

 ### Replacing a variable's value.
-In this case, we're referrinh to the LIST
+In this case, we're referrinh to the **list** variable type.
+Using the *+=* operator, replaces the current value of the list with the new one passed.
+Let's look at an example.